 If you’re building a hybrid app for Android and iOS devices, this process can become a bit more challenging, time-consuming and ultimately, costly.
 However, it can be a worthwhile tradeoff when you consider the alternative: developing two separate native apps—an option that is virtually always more expensive than creating a single hybrid app.

 Developing an AR app is no simple feat and a brief exploration of the process and strategies reveals precisely why augmented reality app prices can be so significant.
 But this is not always the case.
 Each app is unique, so it’s vital that you speak with an experienced mobile app developer to determine the approximate cost to create the application you’re envisioning.
-Remember, augmented reality apps tend to engage users to a degree that’s simply not possible with most other applications.
+Remember, augmented reality app cost can be offset by the fact that these applications tend to engage users to a degree that’s largely unmatched.

 If you turn to SevenTablets, you can proceed with confidence knowing we have experience with the most cutting-edge and emerging technologies, from AR and virtual reality to artificial intelligence, predictive analytics and beyond.